What is a BAMF integration course (Integrationskurs)?

 If you have got a residence permit (Aufenthaltserlaubnis) or a permission to remain while the asylum decision is pending with a good prospect of staying (Aufenthaltsgestattung mit guter Bleibeperspektive), you are often entitled to participate in an integration course (Integrationskurs).

 If you have any questions, you can contact the BAMF (Bundesamt für Migration und Flüchtlinge, federal office for migrants and refugees).
 The BAMF coordinates the integration courses (Integrationskurse). +49 30 18151111 (Monday to Friday, 9 am – 4 pm), contact form: https://www.bamf.de/EN/Service/Kontakt/kontakt-formular-node.html.
-Select “Hotline: Working and Living in Germany” (“Hotline: Arbeiten und Leben in Deutschland”) in the “Mailbox” (Postfach) field.
+Select “Hotline: Working and Living in Germany” (“Hotline: Arbeiten und Leben in Deutschland”) in the field “Postfach” (mailbox).

-If you are not allowed to attend an integration course (Integrationskurs), you can under certain circumstances still take part in a German course.
-Please also ask the BAMF.
-You can also attend other German courses instead.
-For example, it may be the case that you are not allowed to attend an integration course if you have a permission to remain while your asylum decision is pending (Aufenthaltsgestattung) or a temporary suspension of deportation (Duldung) and do not come from a country that the German government labelled a “safe country of origin” (sicherer Herkunftsstaat).
+Even if you do not have a right to take part in an integration course (Integrationskurs), you might still be able to take part.
+Ask the BAMF regarding this as well.
+Alternatively, you can take part in other German courses.
+For example, you might not be allowed to take part in an integration course (Integrationskurs) if you have a permission to remain while your asylum decision is pending (Aufenthaltsgestattung) or a temporary suspension of deportation (Duldung) and do not come from a country that the German government labelled a “safe country of origin” (sicherer Herkunftsstaat).
 The countries of Albania, Bosnia-Herzegovina, Ghana, Kosovo, Macedonia, Montenegro, Senegal and Serbia are considered safe countries (sichere Herkunftsstaaten) of origin under German asylum law.
 The Refugee Center (Flüchtlingszentrum) can give you advice on such German courses: Adenauerallee 10, please make an appointment: info@fz-hh.de, +49 40 2840790 (Monday and Friday: 9 am – 1 pm, Tuesday and Thursday: 9 am – 1 pm and 3 pm – 5 pm), https://www.fz-hh.de/de/kurzinfos/info-englisch.php.

 The general course consists of 600 class hours and an additional orientation course (Orientierungskurs) that lasts 100 class hours (therefore, a total of 700 class hours).
 Normal full-time courses consist of 25 class hours per week, part-time courses are possible under certain conditions.